The first birth I witnessed was an "aha" moment. I knew from that summer day in 1999 that I was called to this work. So I dove in.

 After sorting through all of my options, including midwifery, I concluded that education was my passion above all else.
 I became a certified childbirth educator first of all, then a birth doula and a certified perinatal fitness educator as well.
 In practice, though, I enjoy birth doula work the most.
 It allows me the opportunity to provide a more personalized education experience along with helping my clients apply that information in context during their pregnancy and birth.

 Founder and Admin of Clarksville Birth Community (a network for moms) and Clarksville Birth Professionals (a network for birth workers) groups on Facebook (2012-2017)

 Peanut Ball Ambassador

-An ambassador is a doula, childbirth educator, nurse, ICAN member or a mom who is committed to ensure that doulas, nurses, midwives, physicians, birthing centers and hospitals are informed about the peanut ball, its uses, and its benefits.
+An ambassador is a doula, childbirth educator, nurse, ICAN member or a mom who is committed to ensuring that doulas, nurses, midwives, physicians, birthing centers and hospitals are informed about the peanut ball, its uses, and its benefits.
 Ambassadors visit local hospitals as well as birthing centers and ascertain their knowledge and possible use of the peanut ball.

-Active participant in regional and national birth community networks:
+An active participant in regional and national birth community networks:

 - Nashville Doula Circle

 - Nashville Moms Group